“Baptism is an outward sign of an inward change."

-Baptism is the public proclamation of our new life in Jesus.
-As we are submerged under the water, we identify with Jesus’ death to all that is evil and unjust in this world; as we are lifted up from the water, we identify with the new life we share in Jesus (Rom.
-6:3-5).
-Death, and the power of sin, has no authority over us.
+As we are submerged under the water, we identify with Jesus’ death for sin, and therefore our death to sin.
+As we are raised out of the water, we identify with the new life we share in Jesus.
+Death, and the power of sin, no longer has authority over us (Romans 6:1-6).

-Although baptism is not a requirement of salvation, it would be wrong to say it is unimportant (cf. Matt.
-28:19-20).
-We freely identify with Jesus as an sign of obedience to Jesus and solidarity with Christ.
+Although baptism is not a requirement for salvation, it is important.
+Baptism was commanded by Jesus (cf. Matt.
+28:19) and taught and practiced by the Apostles in the book of Acts (Acts 2;38,41; 8:12, etc.).
 As a public act of faith, baptism also serves as a source of encouragement and a communal celebration of the unity shared in Christ, and the life we live together through faith, hope, and love.

 Have any questions about baptism at Calvary Chapel South?
 Contact Pastor Paul for more information.